llavaud/process-media/README.md

 ### Examples

-* If you want to convert all photos or videos in the current directory by using all defined format(s) from the configuration file:
+* If you want to convert all photos and videos in the current directory by using all defined format(s) from the configuration file:

 `process-media`